-The Authority must not restrict the water supply to a customer unless-

-(a) the Authority has given to that customer, either by personal delivery or by leaving it in a prominent place on the relevant land to which the connection relates, a notice stating that payment is overdue and giving the customer not less than 1 months' month's notice to pay; and

-- (b) the invoice remains unpaid after that 1-month period expires. - (3)(4) The Authority may only suspend the supply of water to any person where the Authority reasonably believes the supply of water to that person may- - (a) compromise the quality of the water in the network or any part of it; or - (b) damage the network or any part of it; or - (c) cause too much water to be removed from the network.
+- (1) The Authority may limit the supply of water to any customer if the customer fails to pay any sum to the Authority by the time it falls due for payment. - (2) The Authority may not limit the supply of water to less than the prescribed amount. - (3) The Authority must not restrict the water supply to a customer unless- - (a) the Authority has given to that customer, either by personal delivery or by leaving it in a prominent place on the relevant land to which the connection relates, a notice stating that payment is overdue and giving the customer not less than 1 month's notice to pay; and - (b) the invoice remains unpaid after that 1-month period expires. - (4) The Authority may only suspend the supply of water to any person where the Authority reasonably believes the supply of water to that person may- - (a) compromise the quality of the water in the network or any part of it; or - (b) damage the network or any part of it; or - (c) cause too much water to be removed from the network.